weronikazak/ML-Projects/README.md

 All of the projects here are based on online tutorials or official documentation.

 ----------------------------------
+## CHATGPT
+Simple implementation and usage of the ChatGPT model.
+Using gradio to create your own chatbot.

 ## CHATBOT
 Basic chatbot, that you can use on your website.

-The last time I checked, only second version works as expected.
+## DEEP LEARNING
+A bunch of notes on Deep Learning, AI and Machine Learning.

 ## DETECTORS
-Detecting various items on images (includes exoplanet hunting project as well as commentary and implementation of hand gesture recognizer).
+Detecting various items on images (includes exoplanet hunting project, as well as commentary and implementation of hand gesture recognizer).

-## DJANGO REACT
-Projects related to web development.

 ## GAN
 Generative adversarial network (GAN) projects.